BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 * [Part Three: Herd Private CryptFinger](Data.md#part-three-herd-private-cryptfinger)
 * [Part Four: Data Distribution Advancements](Data.md#part-four-data-distribution-advancements)

-As these progressive use cases advance, they reveal a new perspective on data distribution that's not about automated discovery by search engines, but instead about purposeful, personal distribution of information, in the exact manner that the user desires.
+The progression of these use cases reveals a new perspective on data distribution that's not about automated discovery by search engines, but instead about purposeful, personal distribution of information, in the exact manner that the user desires.

 ## Part One: Public CryptFinger